 How is the COVID situation in Ushuaia (the port of departure for most Antarctica trips)?

-Ushuaia and the province of Tierra del Fuego have seen the fastest rollout of vaccination in all of Argentina.
-More than 72% of all residents are fully vaccinated.
-We have been receiving national tourists since December 2020 with clear protocols and have not had a spike in cases.
+Ushuaia and the province of Tierra del Fuego have more than 92% of all adult residents are fully vaccinated.
+We have been receiving national tourists since December 2020 with clear protocols and managed the summer season very well.

 Are masks required in Ushuaia?

 Will masks and social distancing be required on trips?

 This will depend on each ship and operating company, however we assume there will be limits to the number of people in certain spaces onboard to reduce crowding.
-There may also be one-way paths for guests and social distancing markers in walkways and hallways.
-Travelers may have to wear masks inside the ship during briefings or zodiac loading where there will be close contact with others.
+Travelers may have to wear masks inside the ship during briefings or times where there will be close contact with others.

 Will Staff & Crew be vaccinated?

 Yes.
-The plan is for all staff and crew to be vaccinated onboard Antarctic vessels.
+All staff and crew to be vaccinated onboard Antarctic vessels and will be tested regularly.

 What happens if someone tests positive for COVID-19 during the trip?

 Have more questions?
 Send us a message!
 We can’t guarantee we will have the answer, but we will work to get you a response as best we can!

 Remember that the public health situation is changing all the time, so these answers will likely change before you travel.
 We will update you as we know more.